i314-campbell-wi19/project-tutorials/dhcp-server.md

 We'd usually need to set up a static address on our local device, but this shouldn’t be necessary since SSH will typically use our auto-configured IPv6 addresses to talk to the Pi.

-In order to test these new settings, reboot your Pi.
-Once you log back in, use the `ip addr` command to check that `eth0` is online with the new address.
+In order to test these new settings,call `sudo systemctl restart systemd-networkd.service` or reboot your Pi.
+Once you log back in, verify that `networkd` is running by calling `systemctl status systemd-networkd` and use the `ip addr` command to check that `eth0` is online with the new address.

 > __Note:__ Raspbian tutorials will often instruct you to configure static addresses in the `/etc/dhcpcd.conf` file.
 While this is a reasonable solution for some applications, it is not compatible with the ISC DHCP Server.
 This tutorial assumes that `dhcpcd` has already been disabled.